Agoric/documentation/main/ertp/api/amount-math.md

 ## Brand parameters

-Note that many `amountMath` methods have a `brand` argument, either required or optional.
+Note that many `AmountMath` methods have a `brand` argument, either required or optional.
 For the ones with an optional `brand` argument, you should use it if you need to do an "absolute" check on the brand in the `amount` argument(s).
 In this case, you want to use the `brand` you got from the issuer (or from Zoe)